sphinx-notes/any/docs/usage.rst

    Specially, If first argument is ``_`` (underscore), the directive must be located after a `Section Title`_, the text of section title is the real first argument.

-   In this case, the ``any:cat`` directive accepts multiple argument split by newline.
+   In this case, the ``obj:cat`` directive accepts multiple argument split by newline.

 Options
    All attributes defined in schema are converted to options of directive.
 Further, they will available in various :ref:`Templates <writing-template>`.